-During this meeting any changes or topics relevant to be a liaison, a CE teacher, NACEP updates, Minnesota State updates, as well as helpful reminders.
+During this meeting, any changes or topics relevant to be a liaison, a CE teacher, NACEP updates, Minnesota State updates, as well as helpful reminders.
 Your attendance is required for this one-hour meeting.
 Rooms and times will fluctuate from year to year based on availability, etc. Keep an eye out for a meeting invitation in your Outlook email.
-Update: The CEP intends to offer the orientation via D2L beginning Fall 2020.
-Watch for details.

-✓ Contact your High School Teacher as Soon as Possible
+✓ Contact your High School Teacher as Soon as Possible.

 Meeting with your new high school teacher as soon as possible is highly encouraged.
 The amount of time it will take to go through your course learning outcomes, department requirements, as well as reviewing course materials and providing feedback will take longer than you expect.
-Plan ahead so you can allow enough time for the teacher to make any necessary changes.
+Plan so you can allow enough time for the teacher to make any necessary changes.